 Be sure to book in advance as these tours fill up quickly.
 I would highly recommend also including the lunch buffet in your tour package as well.
 When in Hobbiton, eat like a hobbit.

 If you’re looking for super fun places to visit in New Zealand with kids, then Hobbiton is definitely one to consider, particularly for Lord of the Rings fans.

 Thanks to Shannon from Adventuring with Shannon

-During your North Island, New Zealand family vacation be sure to stop in at Taupo for a few days – there is plenty to do here.
-There are so many great Taupo family activities, with most of the things to do in Taupo with kids revolving around its gorgeous natural setting.
+During your North Island, New Zealand family vacation, be sure to stop in at Taupo for a few days – there is plenty to do here.
+There are so many great Taupo family activities, with most things to do in Taupo with kids revolving around its gorgeous natural setting.

 Start your day with a stroll around the gorgeous lake and get a few photos taken by the “#Love Taupo” sign.
 You could also take a scenic cruise out on Lake Taupo to see the famous Maori rock carvings.
 Then depending on the time of day, have morning tea or lunch at one of the lakefront restaurants or cafes.

-I highly recommend you also check out some of the geothermal hot spots and volcanic terrain valleys in the area.
-There are a few spots to check out including Orakei Korako which Lonely Planet describes as “arguably the best thermal area left in New Zealand”.
+I highly recommend you check out some of the geothermal hot spots and volcanic terrain valleys.
+There are a few spots to check out, including Orakei Korako, which Lonely Planet describes as “arguably the best thermal area left in New Zealand”.
 You could also enjoy a relaxing dip in one of the many hot springs in the area.

 Lake Taupo is around 3.5 hours drive from Auckland, 4.5 hours from Wellington and 1 hour from Rotorua.
 I recommend while you visit that you stay at the Lake Taupo Holiday Resort – this place is brilliant for families and even has its own thermally heated pools.